solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.common.v1.selectors.md

 <a name="common.mesh.gloo.solo.io.RouteTableSelector"></a>

 ### RouteTableSelector
-Select route tables (or delegated route tables) for delegation by namespace, labels, or both.
+TODO: move to package alongside RouteTable Select route tables (or delegated route tables) for delegation by namespace, labels, or both.

 | Field | Type | Label | Description |